signalogic/SigSRF_SDK/mediaTest_readme.md

     ```
     .sdp files should be basic text files, with either CR line endings (typical for Linux) or CRLF (typical for Windows).

-2) As contents of SIP invite packets within input packet flow.
+2) As contents of SIP Invite or other SDP info packets within input packet flow.
 This also works for [encapsulated streams](#user-content-encapsulatedstreams).

+#### Command Line SDP File

 Command line SDP input applies to all pcaps or UDP inputs, so the .sdp file should cover all expected payload types and configurations.
 Packet SDP input applies only to the input packet flow in which SIP invite packets are received, and should appear before input stream(s) start in order to take effect.